 “Well, you’re going to have to do something, Ana, because he’s getting pretty close.”
 I fall silent for a moment.
 What the hell does he mean by that?

-“Ana, I don’t know anything.”
-He says, flatly.
+“Ana, I don’t know anything,” he says, flatly.

 “Don’t give me that, George!”
 I spit, my voice shaking.
 “If you didn’t know anything, you wouldn’t have said that he’s getting close.
-You’ve kept in touch with me all these years…” And the next shoe dropped.
+You’ve kept in touch with me all these years…” And the other shoe drops.
 He kept in touch with me to see if I was doing anything on the case, to see if I had gotten any closer to finding out who attacked me.
 He always needed to know what I knew; and when anyone went digging into my past, he knew that I would do anything in my power to stop them to keep the Lambert/Steele saga under wraps.
 He knew that I didn’t want that to be public knowledge.
 So even though the law says that I had to be notified of any developments in the case, I didn’t have to be notified personally.
 George has a personal stake in this.
-All of this time, I thought he was doing this for me—but he’s not.
+All this time, I thought he was doing this for me—but he’s not.
 There’s something else.
 I feel so fucking betrayed!

 “George, I think you better give me any information that you have, because if you don’t, I’m going to set the full fury of Christian Grey loose on Green Valley.
 And if you think feathers have been ruffled now, you ain’t seen nothin’ yet, Buddy!”
 I hear a long pause.
 “Don’t think about it too long, George, because I am out of patience.”

-George sighs heavily before telling me, “Vince was out past curfew the night that you were attacked and Mom called me at the station.
+George sighs heavily before telling me, “Vince was out past curfew the night that you were attacked, and Mom called me at the station.
 I hated chasing that little bugger down, but I had to find him so that Mom could get some sleep.
 He knew that we had installed the tracking system in his car in case of theft or car trouble, and the idiot still took his own car.”

 “What does your little brother have to do with me?”
 I say, impatient and confused.
 George sighs again.

 “When I found Vince’s car, he was at a bonfire.
-When I went to the bonfire, everybody scattered like roaches so I couldn’t see who all was present… but I knew my brother’s car was there.
-I don’t know all of the details, but when everybody left, Vince’s car was still there.
+When I went to the bonfire, everybody scattered like roaches, so I couldn’t see who all was present… but I knew my brother’s car was there.
+I don’t know all the details, but when everybody left, Vince’s car was still there.
 I really believe that he thought he was at a harmless bonfire and he took off somewhere to get laid or something.
-I don’t know if he was actually there when everything was going down—he swears that he wasn’t there and he had nothing to do with it… I had to protect my little brother, Ana…”
+I don’t know if he was there when everything was going down—he swears that he wasn’t there, and he had nothing to do with it… I had to protect my little brother, Ana…”

 Am I hearing what I think I’m hearing!?

 “Wait!
 Wait!
 Wait a minute!”
 I yell.
-I feel cold, pure, undiluted horror rise up from my stomach, into my chest, and start to take over my thought processes.
+I feel cold, pure, undiluted horror rise from my stomach, into my chest, and start to take over my thought processes.
 I have to fight to form my words as my brain-to-mouth functions seem to be failing.
 “Are you telling me that the same bonfire where you found your brother’s car is the same bonfire where they were mutilating my body?”
-George was silent for a moment.
+George is silent for a moment.